PyYe/ADL2019Spring/HW1/README.md

 python make_dataset.py ../data/
 ```

+3. To train, run
-3. Then you can train a poooor example model as follow:
+*a poooor example model as follow:
 ```
 python train.py ../models/example/
 ```

-<br /> or you can train a RNN w/o Attention model as follow:
+*a RNN w/o Attention model as follow:
 ```
 python train.py ../models/rnn/
 ```

-<br /> or you can train a RNN w/ Attention model as follow:
+*a RNN w/ Attention model as follow:
 ```
 python train.py ../models/rnn_attention/
 ```
 4. To predict, run
+*a poooor example model as follow:
 ```
 python predict.py ../models/example/ --epoch 3
 ```
-<br /> or
+*a RNN w/o Attention model as follow:
 ```
 python predict.py ../models/rnn/ --epoch 3
 ```
-<br /> or
+*a RNN w/ Attention model as follow:
 ```
 python predict.py ../models/rnn_attention/ --epoch 3
 ```
-<br /> where `--epoch` specifies the save model of which epoch to use.
+where `--epoch` specifies the save model of which epoch to use.